NikolaiTeslovich/RISE/README.md

 ## Sensor payload & camera assembly

-Here is the end result of the brief tutorial below.
+Here is the end result of the brief tutorial below:

 ![SensorPayload](/resources/SensorPayload.jpeg)